ivanoats/blog.ivanstorck.com/pages/articles/2005-03-08-open-source-and-sustainablility/index.md

 date: 2016-09-12
 layout: post
 tags: sustainability, ivanenviroman, open-source
+description: "<strong>Using the Creative Commons to Solve the Tragedy of the Commons.</strong>"
 ---
 <strong>Using the Creative Commons to Solve the Tragedy of the Commons.</strong>